 July 2017 Veterans Disability Benefits Statistics: Claims Backlog Status

 Any disability benefits applications that wait more than 125 days for the VA’s determination decision fall into the claims backlog category.
-There are were 90,318 backlogged claims this month, according to the July 2017 veterans disability benefits statistics report.
+The VA shows 90,318 backlogged claims during the past month.
 Much like the claims inventory reduction, numbers are only slightly lower this month compared to June.
 Regardless, any efforts to reduce the backlog means that eligible veterans are one step closer to getting the much-needed benefits they deserve.

 - As of July 1, 2017: 90,318